Breastfeeding Through Infant Food Allergies and Intolerances

 Our Mission at Free to Feed Is Helping You

-Free to Feed is a medical technology company dedicated to finding solutions for mothers of food intolerant infants.
+Free to Feed is a medical technology company dedicated to finding solutions for families with of food reactive infants.
 We’re here to support you and help you during this difficult and confusing season of your family’s lives.

 We know the struggles and heartache this can bring and we want you to know you’re not alone.
 We’re building something special here and we’re glad you're on this journey with us.